Contact us

 Are twins hereditary?

-While there has not been any research to show that identical twinning can be inherited; non-identical twinning can be.
-Article being updated.
-Please return to the page soon.
+While there has not been any research to show that identical twinning can be inherited, non-identical twinning can be.
+Learn more here

 Still have a question?
 Please email us at info@twins.org.au